20 Popular Types Of Houses And Home Styles

 14. French Country

-French country-style homes are inspired by the abodes found in the French countryside, like Provence.
-They share some similar features with farmhouse style houses but it’s definitely a style all its own.
-French country homes have pointed roofs, shutters, and are typically made from stone.
-Inside you’ll find a stone fireplace, distressed wood, subdued palettes with pastels or worn colors worked in.
+French country-style homes are inspired by the abodes found in the countryside of France, in areas like Provence.
+They share some similar features with farmhouse-style houses, but it’s definitely a style all its own.
+French country homes have pointed roofs and shutters and are typically made from stone.
+Inside you’ll find a stone fireplace, distressed wood and subdued palettes with pastels or worn colors worked in.

 16. Midcentury Modern

 Midcentury modern design emerged after WWII from the Bauhaus movement.
 Midcentury modern homes possess a sleek, uncluttered design that meets an appreciation for nature through large windows along with a mix of natural and man-made materials.
 These homes feature well-thought-out architectural design that allows function to inspire form.